-Jane is not likely to continue smoking because...
+Not likely to continue smoking

-- She thinks that she might get lung cancer if she continues to smoke (susceptibility). - She believes that dying from lung cancer is terrible (severity). - Jane does not find smoking to be very pleasurable (cost/benefits). - Her friends are supportive of her quitting (absence of barrier)
+- Jane thinks that she might get lung cancer if she continues to smoke (susceptibility). - She believes that dying from lung cancer is terrible (severity). - Jane does not find smoking to be pleasurable (cost/benefits). - Jane friends are supportive of her quitting (absence of barrier)

-Jon is likely to continue smoking because
+Likely to continue smoking

-- He agrees with the tobacco industry-smoking doesn't cause lung cancer (susceptibility). - He believes that dying from lung cancer is not any worse than any other way of dying (severity). - Jon feels that smoking relaxes him (cost/ benefits). - His friends offer him cigarettes (barrier to quitting)
+- Jan thinks that the tobacco industry is right--smoking doesn't cause lung cancer (susceptibility). - She believes that dying from lung cancer is not any worse than any other way of dying (severity). - Jan feels that smoking relaxes her (cost/ benefits). - Jan's friends offer her cigarettes (barrier to quitting)